-Commis sion Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments balancing the additional burden and the risk of evasion.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments mandatory scheme on the use of renewable and low carbon fuels for international voyages at the global level that has a similar level of ambition to that of the requirements set out in this Regulation, stops of containerships in a neighbouring container transshipment port should not be considered to be stops in ports of calls within the meaning of this Regulation.
+In order to ensure that the measure is proportional to the objectives pursued and results in equal treatment, measures in third countries that have an effect equivalent to this Regulation should be taken into account. the additional burden and the risk of evasion.
 Moreover, the exclusion from the concept of port of call should only target containerships and ports the main activity of which is the transshipment of containers.
 For such shipments, the risk of evasion also consists in a shift of port hub to ports outside the Union aggravating the effects of the evasion.
-For this reason, and in the absence of an IMO mandatory scheme on the use of renewable and low carbon fuels for international voyages at the global level that has a similar level of ambition to that of the requirements set out in this Regulation, stops of containerships in a neighbouring container transshipment port should not be considered to be stops in ports of calls within the meaning of this Regulation.
-In order to ensure that the measure is proportional to the objectives pursued and results
+For this reason, and in the absence of an IMO mandatory scheme on the use of renewable and low carbon fuels for international voyages at the global level that has a similar level of ambition to that of the requirements set out in this Regulation, stops of container transshipment port should not be considered to be stops in ports of calls within the meaning of this Regulation.
+In order to ensure that the measure is proportional to the objectives pursued and results in equal